niwya/cheezam/README.md

 ___

 ### Download the dataset
 Find the preprocessed 5-cheeses dataset [here](https://cheezam.s3.us-east-2.amazonaws.com/Cheezam_dataset.zip).
+All images are in 256 by 256 pixels `png` format.

 ___